mapbox/protozero/doc/advanced.md

 benchmarks proving that it actually makes your program faster.

-## Using the Low-Level Varint and Zigzag Encoding and Decoding Functions
+## Using the low-level varint and zigzag encoding and decoding functions

 Protozero gives you access to the low-level functions for encoding and decoding varint and zigzag integer encodings, because these functions can sometimes be useful outside the Protocol Buffer context.

-### Using Low-Level Functions
+### Using low-level functions

 To use the low-level functions, add this include to your C++ program: